th2-net/th2-conn-sailfish/README.md

 + enableMessageSendingEvent - if this option is set to `true`, connect sends a separate event for every message sent which incomes from the pin with the send attribute.
 The default value is set to true
 + sessionGroup - parameter will be set for all messages received or sent by this component
 + dictionaries - (optional) dictionaries will be picked up based on its aliases.
 Exception will be thrown in case of wrong configuration.
++ useTransport - (optional) defines whether the provider should use th2 transport or protobuf protocol for storing messages.
+  By default, it has the value `false`.

 ## Metrics